aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-design/powerpoint-fonts/fallback-font/render-presentation-with-fallback-font/_index.md

 using (Presentation pres = new Presentation("input.pptx"))
 {
     //Assigning a prepared rules list for using pres.FontsManager.FontFallBackRulesCollection = rulesList;

-	// Rendering of thumbnail with using of initialized rules collection and saving to PNG pres.Slides[0].GetThumbnail(1f, 1f).Save("Slide_0.png", ImageFormat.Png);
+    // Rendering of thumbnail with using of initialized rules collection and saving to PNG using (IImage image = pres.Slides[0].GetImage(1f, 1f))
+    {
+        image.Save("Slide_0.png", ImageFormat.Png);
+    }
 }
 ```